astundzia/rfid-music-player/README.md

 So I started there.
 I looked around the internet and saw there were a few folks doing something similar, but nothing quite fit my needs.
 Plus, I thought how much work could it be to read a card and tell the sonos API to play?

+I knew I wanted:
+- a RFID based system, so I needed RFID cards and a RFID reader.
+I chose a cheap RFID reader, specifically this one: https://smile.amazon.com/gp/product/B07FCLY4S9, though you can find them much cheaper on ebay.
+- Some screen to display the album that's playing.
+I selected a HyperPixel Square (non-touch): https://smile.amazon.com/HyperPixel-4-0-Square-Raspberry-Non-Touch/dp/B08259FS1F
+- Integration with Sonos speakers within my house
+- Some enclosure to wrap it all up (luckily I have a Prusa mk3s)

+Luckily, I knew there were existing APIs for Sonos and spotify.
+After receiving the reader and screen, I decided to see what I could hack together in a weekend.

+I first attempted to use some open source linux tools, like rfdump, a few others, but to be honest they all kind of sucked.
+I had problems getting my cheap RFID scanner actually reading anything at all, and it was very hit or miss.
+Sometimes it'd scan, sometimes it wouldnt.
+Admittedly, I spent like 10 hours trying to get these tools working.

+Then I decided, you know, Java probably has some library for this.
+If I go with Java, I can leverage Spring Boot, and tap into Hibernate ORM for storage of the cards.
+Sure enough, the ability to scan RFID cards using my scanner just worked in Java.
+After some "hello world" level validation, I started hacking together a solution in spring boot.

+After about 8 hours, I had a RFID reading app, that had some real basic Bootstrap UI, that let me scan cards and link the card UUID to a spotify album UUID.
+Toss in some rules around volume, grouping, etc. And my 8 hour app has been running flawlessly for 6 months.

+I still had the problem of "how do I display album art on the screen?", luckily I read an article on hackaday that pointed me to: https://www.hackster.io/mark-hank/sonos-album-art-on-raspberry-pi-screen-5b0012

+And just like that, I could scan a RFID card, and have the album play throughout my house.

+## Install guide
+There is an assumption you are familiar with linux, java, node, etc. If you've never written a bash script, this guide is probably not for you.

+### Step 1.
+Install sonos-http-api & music-screen-api on your Raspberry Pi
+I'd recommend following this guide here: https://www.hackster.io/mark-hank/sonos-album-art-on-raspberry-pi-screen-5b0012

+After, you'll have the necessary sonos API running, along with the ability to display album art on your hyperpixel.

+### Step 2.
+Clone this repo and run the java app

+## Customization